spsforks/QB64-Wiki/Port-Access-Libraries.md

 **Parallel Ports do Not Require an External LPT Device Connection to Function.**

-> *Example 1:* Reading the Parallel Port Data, Status and Control register settings before and after reversing it.
+> Reading the Parallel Port Data, Status and Control register settings before and after reversing it.

 ```vb